-D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
+D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

-TMS 2.0 provides training certification and compliance tracking for 700,000 VA Employees and non-Employee staff (Contractors, Health Professional Trainees, Interns, Students, Without Compensation (WOC), Veterans Service Officers (VSO), State Employees, Department of Defense, Volunteers and Office of General Counsel (OIG))
+TMS 2.0 provides training certification and compliance tracking for 700,000 VA Employees and non-Employee staff (Contractors, Health Professional Trainees, Interns, Students, Without Compensation (WOC), Veterans Service Officers (VSO), State Employees, Department of Defense, Volunteers and Office of General Counsel (OIG)).

-E. A general description of the information in the IT system and the purpose for collecting this information.
+E. What is a general description of the information in the IT system and the purpose for collecting this information?